YuanQI295/pipe_abc_blender/README.md

 # pipe_abc_blender

-The repository here, contains a small and quick solution to export and import Alembic animation data for a pipeline I worked on, during my intership at Shards animation.
-We needed to "bake" the animations to Abcs.
+This repository contains a quick and simple solution for exporting and importing Alembic animation data, which I developed during my internship at Shards Animation.
+We needed to 'bake' the animations to ABC files for our pipeline.

-a trailer for a serie made in blender.
+It was for a trailer of a serie made in blender.